Acornsgrow/hitnmiss/README.md

 # Hitnmiss

-Hitnmiss is a Ruby gem that provides support for using the Repository pattern for read-through, write-behind caching.
+Hitnmiss is a Ruby gem that provides support for using the Repository pattern for read-through, write-behind caching in a thread-safe way.
 It is built heavily around using POROs (Plain Old Ruby Objects).
-This means it is intended to be used with all kinds of Ruby applications from plain Ruby command line tools, to framework (Rails, Sinatra, Rack, Hanami, etc.) based web apps.
+This means it is intended to be used with all kinds of Ruby applications from plain Ruby command line tools, to framework (Rails, Sinatra, Rack, Hanami, etc.) based web apps, etc.

 ## Installation